Chakradhar-Punur/AI-Voice-Assistant/README.md

 This will show the FastAPI Swagger UI with available API endpoints.

-### API Endpoints:
+## API Endpoints:

-### Send a User Query
+### Send a User Query:

-POST /chat

-Sends a query to Dialogflow and returns a response.
+POST /chat: Sends a query to Dialogflow and returns a response.

 For example:
 {
   "user_input": "Tell me a joke"
 }

-### Folder Structure
+## Folder Structure:

-/app
+* AI_Voice_Assistant
+    * Credentials      # This folder stores the json files for each prebuilt agent in the dialogflow console
-│-- main.py            # FastAPI application
+    * main.py          # Here is the fastapi/mongodb/dialogflow code
-│-- credentials/       # Contains agent JSON credentials
-│-- Dockerfile         # Dockerfile for building the container
+    * Dockerfile       # Dockerfile for building the container
-│-- requirements.txt   # Python dependencies
+    * requirements.txt # Python dependencies

-### Docker Build & Push (For Developers)
+## Docker Build & Push (For Developers):

 If you make changes, rebuild the image: